Skip to content

 • Visibility disappears right when you need it most

-The reason platforms exist at all is straightforward.
-Centralizing these tasks is faster, more consistent, and a lot less error prone than relying on scripts, manual checklists, and five endpoint management tools that don’t talk to each other.
+That’s why platforms exist in the first place.
+Centralizing the most common tasks is faster, more consistent, and less error-prone than relying on scripts, manual checklists, and five different consoles that all swear they’re the source of truth.

 What is unified endpoint management (UEM)?